membraneframework/membrane_tutorials/videoroom/4_CreatingServersCommunicationChannels.md

 # I know you have been waiting for that moment - let's start coding!
  ## Let's prepare the server's endpoint
  Do you still remember about Phoenix's sockets?
 Hopefully, since we will make use of them in a moment!
 We want to provide a communication channel between our client's application and our server.
- Sockets fit just in a place!
+ Sockets fit just in a place - but be aware, that it is not the only possible option.
+Neither WebRTC nor Membrane Framework expects you to use any particular mean of communication between the server and the client - they just want you to communicate.

  ### Socket's declaration
  Socket's declaration is already present in our template.
 Take a quick glance at the `lib/videoroom_web/user_socket.ex` file.